 When the last Overseer departed in 1964 the Works Office remained untouched.
-It was relocated to the Museum site in the 1970s and is exhibited just as it was in 1950.
+It was relocated to the Museum site in the 1970s and is exhibited just as it was.
 Items addressed to and written by the Overseer are still on the desk.